Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 \section{Benchmark and simulation setup}

-To evaluate the QUBO formulation of the introduced TFO as defined in (Eq.~\ref{eq:qubo_objective}), we designed a simulation workflow that generates reproducible traffic assignment instances, applies different solvers from both quantum and classical domains, and records detailed performance metrics.
+To evaluate the QUBO formulation of the introduced TFO as defined in (Eq.~\ref{eq:qubo_objective}), we designed a simulation workflow that generates reproducible problem instances, applies different solvers, and records detailed performance metrics.